Who is Moula?

 When you visit the Moula website or apply for a loan, we collect information sent to us by your computer, mobile phone or other access device.
 The information sent to us includes data on the pages you access, your computer IP address, device identifiers, the type of operating system you are using, your location, mobile network information, standard web log data and other information.
 Web log data includes the browser type you are using and traffic to and from the site.

-When you visit the Moula website or apply for a loan, we also collect information about your transactions and your activities.
+When you visit the Moula website or apply for a loan or finance facility, we also collect information about your transactions and your activities.
+Where you provide secure access to your transaction accounts (banking and cloud accounting, for example), we may access those accounts after the date of the application, for the purposes of managing your facility.

 In addition, we may collect the following types of information from you: